Information on student healthcare, health emergencies, first aid, communicable illnesses and self-certification of illness.

 If you have any questions regarding communicable diseases, please email Jill Ellis (email@example.com).

-The University uses members of the Unity Health as medical advisers, Dr John Lethem is the senior medical adviser.
+The University uses members of Unity Health as medical advisers.
+Dr Richard Wilcox is the senior medical adviser.

 Advice may be sought prior to and on return from medical leave of absence, where medical reasons cause repeated absence from course work or delay in completing course work, in cases of special needs or disability, and where special accommodation requirements occur.